What To Expect From Apple’s Big Education Event In Chicago On Tuesday

-It’s been a fun ride.
-Back in 2012, Apple became the most valuable company in the world, its revenues grew to unprecedented levels with the massive popularity of the (larger) iPhone 6 the next year, and the stock has been climbing ever since.
+In 2012 Apple became the most valuable company in the world.
+In 2013 its revenues grew to unprecedented levels with the massive popularity of the (larger) iPhone 6, and the stock has been climbing ever since.

 So the company might be forgiven for momentarily ignoring the education market.
 But while Apple wasn’t looking, Google’s Chromebook started invading lots of classrooms.
 The first mode came out in 2011, and by the end of 2014 it had become the best-selling personal computing device for K-12 classrooms, according to IDC and Futuresource.
 Schools could buy the computer, plus Google services like Drive, Docs, Calendar, and Hangouts, for about $300.
 This was music to the ears of school administrators trying to do the most possible with shrinking budgets.